daisy/pipeline/webui/README.md

   - Upload the `target/rpm/RPMS/noarch/*.rpm.asc` file, then click "Add Artifact"
   - Upload the `target/windows/*.msi` file, then click "Add Artifact"
   - Upload the `target/windows/*.msi.asc` file, then click "Add Artifact"
-- In the "Description" field, enter "A web-based user interface for the DAISY Pipeline 2."
+- In the "Description" field, enter "A web-based user interface for the DAISY Pipeline."
 - Click "Upload Artifact(s)"
 - Click "Staging Repositories"
 - Scroll to the bottom and click the "orgdaisy" repository that was created